 Paint removal, repair and preparation of intricate details were required prior to application of primer and finish paint.

 Vent Ball and Roof

 Old paint was removed from the vent ball and roof.
 Surfaces were prepared for primer and finish coats.
 Finally, primer and finish coats were applied to the lantern’s vent ball and roof.

 Paint removal required multiple applications of stripper to expose the brick.
 Look closely and you’ll see a carving, A.D.
 1860, in one of the bricks to the south west of the lantern doorway catwalk access.

 Defective mortar joint was removed and new, historic mortar was applied.
 A ﬁnal application of moisture-permeable mineral paint was then applied to the restored historic brick and mortar.

 PHASE II, the most extensive part of this restoration, began in 2020.
 This phase called for stripping layers of paint and coatings from the 1796 sandstone, removing and repointing all the mortar joints, and repairing or replacing stone and brick.

 Challenges due to Covid-19, supply-chain issues, and inclement weather conspired against us in 2021, making it impossible to finish Phase II at that time.
 But work has began anew, and we completed this phase in the Spring of 2023.

 Where necessary, replacement stones were cut from sandstone from a quarry in Connecticut that is believed to have been the original 1796 source of sandstone to the lighthouse.

-Phase III, the final phase, involves recoating the Tower with a special, breathable substance that will keep moisture from being trapped inside the walls.
-The optimal month to undertake recoating is June, and work on this phase is scheduled for that month in 2023.
+Phase III, the final phase, involved recoating the Tower with a special, breathable substance that will keep moisture from being trapped inside the walls.
+The Tower was coated from July to August of 2023.